earthly/earthly/docs/earthfile/earthfile.md

 This is especially useful for optimizing build steps that would normally perform better with incremental changes.
 A classic example is downloading 3rd-party dependencies.
 For example, in an NPM project, applying `CACHE` to the `node_modules` directory will prevent a change in the `package.json` from triggering re-download of all dependencies.
-Instead, only dependencies which have changed are redownloaded, much like you would expect in your local dev environment.
+Instead, only dependencies which have changed are downloaded, much like you would expect in your local dev environment.

 Here's how that NPM example might look in an Earthfile: